 Brick Tuckpointing: The Underrated Essential

-Tuckpointing might sound technical, but it’s simply the process of renewing the mortar joints between bricks.
-In Vineland’s climate, mortar deteriorates faster than many people realize.
+Tuckpointing sounds technical, but it just means renewing the mortar joints between your bricks.
+In Vineland's climate, that mortar breaks down faster than most people figure, and once it's gone the bricks start to shift.

 Tuckpointing Pricing Structure